 …

 In the Passive Location Ranging measurement reporting part, an RSTA shall send a Location Measurement Report frame and the LMR Sub-variant Ranging Trigger Frames to one or more ISTAs that sent an HE Ranging NDP PPDU in the preceding passive location ranging measurement sounding part.
 An ISTA addressed by the LMR Sub-variant Ranging Trigger Frame shall transmit an ISTA Passive Location Measurement Report frame a SIFS time after the LMR Sub-variant Ranging Trigger Frame transmission.
-The ISTA Passive Location Measurement Report frame is defined in Section 9.6.7.38 (ISTA Passive Location Measurement Report frame format) and contains the ISTAs TOD and TOA time stamps measured by the ISTA during a Passive Location Polling-Sounding-Reporting triplet identified by a Passive Location Dialog Token included in the report.
+The ISTA Passive Location Measurement Report frame is defined in Section 9.6.7.38 (ISTA Passive Location Measurement Report frame format) and contains the ISTAs TOD and TOA time stamps measured by the ISTA during a Passive Location Polling-Sounding-Reporting triplet identified by a Dialog Token included in the report.

 The RSTA shall send two RSTA Broadcast Passive Location Measurement Report frames a SIFS time after receiving the ISTA Passive Location Measurement Report frames from the ISTA.

 The Primus RSTA Broadcast Passive Location Measurement Report frame containing the following is transmitted first:

-Passive Location Dialog Token

 Current Passive Location LCI Table Number